garrandall/popular-music-data/tracks/boots-the-killers.md

 Dear father in heaven
 I'm not a praying man but if you're up there and you can hear me Show me the way
-I'm at the end of my road and I...
+I'm at the end of my road and I
 Show me the way, oh God